jogajunto/cloudflare-cache-monitor/readme.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.3.0 =
-This update introduces new filters for custom server address and purge URL modification, enhancing flexibility and control over cache management.
-Updating is recommended for improved functionality.
+* This release introduces a Logger class for improved logging, plus a new `ccm_define_posts_page` hook that lets you easily include a custom blog page (or any listing page) in cache purges.

 == License ==